Ankylosaur Isopods

 Ankylosaur Isopod: Feeding

-Ankylosaur Isopod: Appearance & Behaviour
+Ankylosaur Isopod: Body Appearance & Behaviour

 • Ankylosaur Isopods stand out because of their armored exoskeleton.
 The rough, bumpy texture resembles the armor of an Ankylosaurus, helping them blend into their environment.